-1) My customer has trouble taking decisions, in general.
+1) My customer has trouble making decisions, in general.
 He lacks a decider-mentality (individual and team) and is not stable taking decisions

-2) I offer trainings and workshops about decision making.
+2) I offer training and workshops about decision making.
 We check the blockages, test your D.M. ability and you learn everything about new tools to implement for various decision-types.
-Alternatively, I offer to consult actively in your decision making process for your new challenge…
+Alternatively, I offer to consult actively in your decision-making process for your new challenge…

 I’m in the challenging start-up phase right now and I am no marketing expert.
 What do you think about this approach?
 Thanks for your feedback.